CRIME & JUSTICE

 I am a proponent of re-enfranchising the right to vote those who have had their vote taken away by a felony conviction.
 After paying their debt to society, by serving time, rights should be restored to that individual, like in other Western Democracies.

 We must seriously reform civil asset forfeitures.

 We must start to rethink on how we treat "human caging."
-To further address systemic racism and transform our system, we must also be addressing inequality as a top issue alongside comprehensive justice reform.
+To further address systemic racism and transform our system, we must also be addressing inequality, and most importantly concentrated poverty, as a top issue alongside comprehensive justice reform.